aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-text-document/_index.md

 If this option is set to *False*, lists recognition algorithm detects list paragraphs, when list numbers end with either dot, right bracket or bullet symbols (such as "•", "*", "-" or "o").
 The following code example demonstrates how to use this property.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_txt_load_options-DetectNumberingWithWhitespaces.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_txt_load_options-DetectNumberingWithWhitespaces.py" >}}

 ## How to Handle Leading and Trailing spaces During Loading TXT

 You can control the way of handling leading and trailing spaces during loading TXT file.
 The leading spaces could be trimmed, preserved or converted to indent and trailing spaces could be trimmed or preserved.
 The following code example demonstrates how to trim leading and trailing spaces while importing TXT file.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_txt_load_options-HandleSpacesOptions.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_txt_load_options-HandleSpacesOptions.py" >}}

 ## Detect Document Text Direction